EmadMokhtar/djangobook-Updated-to-1.8/third-edition/chapter_17.rst

         }
     }

-The directory path should be absolute -- that is, it should start at the root of your filesystem.
-It doesn't matter whether you put a slash at the end of the setting.
+The directory path should be absolute --8 that is, it should start at the root of your filesystem.
+It doesn\'t matter whether you put a slash at the end of the setting.

 Make sure the directory pointed-to by this setting exists and is readable and